Consumer Medicine Information (CMI)

 If you do not feel well or your condition worsens, tell your doctor.

 Things you must not do

-Do not use fractional doses or combinations of doses to substitute any depot formulations.
+Do not use partial doses or combinations of doses to substitute any depot formulations.

 Things to be careful of

 Be careful driving or operating machinery until you know how Lucrin affects you.